PaoloForte95/paoloforte95.github.io/_projects/1_project.md

 related_publications: false
 ---

-Detailed information about the project and its outcome can be found on the project [webpage](http://reddit.com).
+Detailed information about the project and its outcome can be found on the MORE project [webpage](https://www.more-itn.eu).